 Hydraulic Lifter Preload

 There is a spring-loaded plunger mechanism inside the lifter body.
-The preload is pushing the plunger slightly into the body.
+The preload pushes the plunger slightly into the body.
 If the is preload out of specifications, valve train noise, and a rough idle result.
 Insufficient preload results in valve train noise, excessive preload results in a low manifold vacuum, and a rough idle.

 Adjusting Hydraulic Lifters